yoelhor/aad-b2c-tools/README.md

 The Azure AD B2C extension for VS Code lets you quickly navigate through Azure AD B2C [custom policy](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-overview-custom).
 Create new elements, such as: technical profiles and claim definition.
 For more information, see [Get started with custom policies](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom).

 ## Get started
 To start working with your custom policy.
 Open you Visual Studio Code, and open your folder that containing the custom policy XML files.
+Or open the policy XML files directly from any folder.

 ![Custom policy navigator](media/openfolder.png)